psu13/mutable-states/content/TeX Nerd.md

 1. Oh oh oh.
 Single spacing is always right.
 I am here to tell you that the time for killing double spacing is now.
 But, for most fonts you want to tell $\rm\LaTeX$ to use a slightly wider spacing than the default.
 The easiest thing to do to kill both of these birds at once is to say `\linespread{1.x}` where `x` is some small number like .1 or .05.

 1. Dealing with Plain $\rm\TeX$.
-The oldest papers in the arxiv sometimes still use plain $\rm\TeX$ with the `harvmac` macros.
+The oldest papers in <a href="https://arxiv.org">the arxiv</a> sometimes still use plain $\rm\TeX$ with the `harvmac` macros.
 Fixing all of the above things without $\rm\LaTeX$ to help you is hard ... but you can at least fix the double spacing and font size issues if you have a hearty nerd soul.
 Then save your work in a special copy of `harvmac` so you don't have to think about it again.

 1. Finally, store it all in github so you can undo your work if you completely fuck it up.

 I think that's all I can think of right now.
 And surely that is for the best.
 On the one hand reading this was a total waste of your time.
-On the other hand, given its day of publication maybe you needed exactly that sort of tedious distraction.
+On the other hand, given its day (hint: election, more on that later maybe) of publication maybe you needed exactly that sort of tedious distraction.